MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/validation.md

 ### Triggering Validation when Properties Change

-Validation is also automatically triggered whenever a bound property changes.
+Validation can also be triggered whenever a bound property changes.
 For example, when a two-way binding in the `LoginView` sets the `UserName` or `Password` property, validation is triggered.
 The following code example demonstrates how this occurs:

 ```xaml
 <Entry Text="{Binding UserName.Value, Mode=TwoWay}">